Shrimp and Sausage Jambalaya

-Typical, but I fell in love with Jambalaya on a trip to New Orleans over a decade ago.
+Typical, but I fell in love with Jambalaya on a trip to New Orleans over a decade ago, and then proceeded to make numerous batches of different kinds of jambalaya, in order to come up with a staple recipe I’d want to make again and again.

-It’s one of those dishes where there are so many bold flavors going on that it’s impossible not to love, but making it is pretty simple.
+It’s one of those dishes where there are so many bold flavors going on that it’s impossible not to love (I’d say the same about Fried Rice), but making it is pretty simple.

-- It’s made in one pot – There’s pretty minimal mess-making for this recipe.
+- Made in one pot – There’s pretty minimal mess-making for this recipe.
 Everything is cooked in one pot, in stages.

-- It’s big batch and can feed a crowd – One batch of this recipe feeds 8.
+- Big batch and can feed a crowd – One batch of this recipe feeds 8.
 I pretty much always have leftovers.

 - Leftovers keep beautifully – In my opinion, leftovers are nearly as good as the freshly cooked meal.
 It’s really easy to reheat in the microwave or in a pan.

-- It’s easy – Basically you’re sautéing and stirring ingredients in a pot.
+- Easy – Basically you’re sautéing and stirring ingredients in a pot.
 There are a lot of ingredients, but nothing about the recipe is hard.

-- It’s customizable – There are so many variations for how to make jambalaya, and it’s a dish that you can tweak to your tastes.
+- Customizable – There are so many variations for how to make jambalaya, and it’s a dish that you can tweak to your tastes.
 I love shrimp here, but you can also do chicken or your favorite seafood.

 In a large and wide pan (I used a 5-qt braiser – affiliate, but you can also use a large soup pot), soften the Cajun “holy trinity,” which is a combination of onion, bell pepper, and celery, with some oil, salt, and pepper: